“This is a sparsely frequented trail on the northeast end of Island Park that will take your breath away, repeatedly!”

 Most of this trail is runable and you have multiple clean water sources (filtering is still recommended).
 If you are trying to run this as fast as possible prepare yourself for some amazing views and magical sights that may slow you down.

-Traveling from the Idaho side and just passing Henry's Lake in the world famous Island Park, you'll not believe this trail exists in this particular area until you have had the utter pleasure of taking it for a stroll.
-This is a perfect singletrack trail run in numerous ways as you meander up the canyon through the pine trees and across small bridges.
+Traveling from the Idaho side and just passing Henry's Lake in the world famous Island Park, you'll not believe this trail exists in this particular area until you have had the utter pleasure of taking it for a run.
+This is a perfect singletrack trail in numerous ways as you meander up the canyon through the pine trees and across small bridges.

-If you want to see Clark Lake it is only another quarter mile to the northeast on the Confidential Divide Trail.
+If you want to see Clark Lake it is only another quarter mile to the northeast on the Continental Divide Trail.
 You'll see a smaller unnamed lake prior to it on your right.
 Clark is on the left and the epitome of what a high mountain Idaho lake is like.
 Do yourself a favor and visit Clark Lake.

 Flora & Fauna